The 15 Best Erotic Thrillers Ranked

 "Body Heat" is the perfect encapsulation of the intersection between noir and thriller.
 William Hurt stars as Ned Racine, a lawyer who falls for femme fatale Matty Walker (Kathleen Turner).
 Naturally, Ned's manly inclinations lead him completely astray and he winds up taking the fall for Matty's husband's murder in this sweaty Florida-set erotic thriller.

 What makes "Body Heat" so successful is the chemistry between Hurt and Turner, which is electric.
-This is particularly true of the sex, which is both provocative and incredibly hot.
-One need only check out the risque bathtub scene (with its coded anal sex reference) for proof that films like this aren't made anymore.
+This is particularly true of their intimate scenes, which are both provocative and incredibly hot.
+One need only check out the risque bathtub scene for proof that films like this aren't made anymore.
 Besides the titular heat, the film's other key asset is Turner, whose uniquely husky voice has never been put to better use (aside from "Who Framed Roger Rabbit").
 Matty is easily one of the silver screen's best femme fatales, second only to Barbara Stanwyck's Phyllis Dietrichson in "Double Indemnity."

 1. Fatal Attraction (1987)